 Composable and contextual AI will drive enterprise content automation to the next level – and the possibilities are endless, says Dr John Bates, CEO of SER Group.

 Business process automation is moving well beyond simply automating routine back office processes.
 Traditional robotic process automation (RPA), based heavily on screen scraping and human mirroring, is being replaced by intelligent content and process automation technologies.
-As artificial intelligence (AI) becomes much more embedded in the organization and its processes, the focus will shift towards automating more complex processes, which are heavily content oriented, with more complex content understanding, systems integration and contextualization needs.
+As artificial intelligence (AI) becomes much more embedded in the organization and its processes, the focus will shift towards automating more complex processes, which are heavily content oriented such as text to image art, with more complex content understanding, systems integration and contextualization needs.

 Content and process automation have begun to converge.
 Intelligent pattern recognition technology can detect when documents are invoices, for example.
 Based on algorithm/score-based rules the technology can identify elements of the document such as the company name or tax information.
 Having extracted the relevant data, intelligent process automation technology can then transfer the data into a database or trigger the next step in a workflow.